CosmiumDev/cosmium-dotnet/README.md

     .Build();

 // Use the client in your tests or application setup

+// You might also want to create some databases and collections,
+// The ServerInstance object exposes some useful methods for that: var database = serverInstance.CreateDatabase("test-db");
+database.CreateCollection("coll-1");
+database.CreateCollection("coll-2");
 ```

 In the real world you might want to make a base class for your integration tests that does this setup for you, you can take a look at [Tests/Cosmium.EmbeddedServer.Tests/TestBase.cs](Tests/Cosmium.EmbeddedServer.Tests/TestBase.cs) for inspiration.